kjh80222/seoulkit-video-studio/docs/phase-plan.md

 | 10 | Render report (records both plan_status and effective_status) | Report field completeness | Not started |
 | 11 | CLI integration | End-to-end test | Not started |

-Phase 0 and Phase 1 are implemented (`src/seoulkit_studio/schema/`,
+Phase 0, Phase 1, and Phase 2 are implemented (`src/seoulkit_studio/schema/`,
-`src/seoulkit_studio/preflight/`; 22/22 tests passing as of this update).
+`src/seoulkit_studio/preflight/`, `src/seoulkit_studio/execution/`; 44/44
-Phase 2 onward are not started and should not be assumed to work - do not reimplement Phase 0/1 in a new session; extend from here.
+tests passing as of this update).
+Phase 2.5 onward are not started and should not be assumed to work - do not reimplement Phase 0/1/2 in a new session; extend from here.

 ## Known gaps